 - autoimmune thyroid disease

-- increase of delayed physical maturation among boys, including lack of development of sexual organs
+- an increase of delayed physical maturation among boys, including lack of development of sexual organs

 - girls are show signs of puberty, such as breast development and personal body hair, before the age of eight, and some even before the age of three